1.1 Once upon a time—but not anymore

 Started with a surprise.

-I had spent years working with abused kids, and one day I happened on a book about play therapy and started reading the stories in it.
-And then re-reading them again and again, because…
+I had spent years working with abused kids, and one day I happened on a book about play therapy and read the stories in it.
+Then re-read them again and again, because…

-I love these stories.
+I love those stories.
 I just love them.

 I’m not talking about casual, easygoing therapy that stays on the surface.